Nithish1201/Success_prediction_of_app/README.md

 # Getting Started

-There are certain steps to be followed to have a correct order of proccessing and specific packages to be installed to have a non-disruptive execution.
+The below steps are to be executed in the order mentioned for orderly processing and non-disruptive execution.

-This guides you to attain the end goal of the project.

 **Step-1:**

-### Make a python Environment and *activate* them
+### Create a python Environment and *activate* them.

 ```
 python -m venv venv